 Am I able to visit the campus for a Campus Tour?

-Our advisors are currently offering virtual appointments to answer any questions you may have.
 To set up an appointment, visit dal.ca/connect and find the advisor supporting students from your area.

 Once you’ve found your advisor, simply send them an email requesting an appointment.
 If you have a Dalhousie ID (B00 number) please include it in any communications, as it allows us to help you faster.

 Where can I find information for prospective graduate students?